THE ORCHESTRA

 The Pioneer Valley Symphony Orchestra is growing our roster of permanent and substitute musicians.
 Auditions are held on a rolling basis on Wednesday evenings in Northampton beginning August 31st.
 Musicians may perform any music of their choice, up to 8 minutes total.
 Ideally, selections should include two excerpts from contrasting works from either solo or orchestral repertoire that demonstrate both technical facility and musicianship.
 Applicants will also be asked to sight-read.
 Anyone intending to play more than one instrument must audition on all instruments.

-To audition, contact Personnel Manager TL LaFleur at TL@pvso.org.
+To audition, contact the Personnel Manager at personnel@pvso.org.

 AUDITIONS